Frequency and Severity of Gastrointestinal Adverse Events in GLP-1 and GLP-2 Clinical Trials: Key Insights and Findings

 Cholelithiasis and cholecystitis, types of gallbladder disease, have also been reported.
 Monitoring symptoms like abdominal pain can help in early detection and treatment.
 Reducing these risks involves careful monitoring and consultation with healthcare providers.

-Semaglutide has a notable safety profile, but it is crucial for us to understand its potential adverse effects.
+GLP-1 and GLP-2 has a notable safety profile, but it is crucial for us to understand its potential adverse effects.
 While it is effective in managing certain health conditions, we must pay attention to its cardiovascular safety and the long-term risks associated with thyroid C-cell tumors and hypersensitivity.

 Cardiovascular Safety and Risk of Hypoglycemia